Summary

 ): LocalClusterConnection!

 For the input, you'll have to give the name or identifier of the multi-cluster view, and the identifier of the connection to update, along with whatever you want to change.
 Click on Show Query above to find the identifier.
-See the Given Datatype section for details on the input parameters.
+See the Input Parameters section for details.

 For the results, you can get the local view with which to connect, and the identifiers of the cluster.
-See the Returned Datatype section for more.
+See the Returned Values section for more.

 Example